search icon search iconSearch A-Z Index Members IconOnline Giving/Members Portal

 Discipline is necessary:

-1. To prevent bodily harm
+1. To prevent harm

-2. To protect the child's health
+2. To protect health

-4. To provide the child with emotional security
+4. To provide emotional security

 Discipline and punishment are not the same.
-Discipline should show the children how to behave in a social environment.
-It should be a process by which children are learning to control their own actions.
-The ultimate goal is to build up the child's self control.
+Discipline shows the children how to behave in a social environment.
 Discipline redirects behavior in a positive way.
-Because we provide low ratios of adults/children in our classroom, adults should usually be able to head off most situations before they occur.
+Because we provide excellent ratios of adults to children in our classrooms, adults should usually be able to head off most situations before they occur.
 In the rare event that action is needed for our wee ones, like toddlers and two’s, loving correction and redirection should usually be sufficient.
-When possible, adults should practice the desired behavior with the child before moving on to another activity.
-When redirection does not produce the desired results, our older toddlers and two’s may require some “time out” or cool down time away from the group and beside an adult.
-A child should NEVER be placed in a room by himself or alone with one adult.
+When redirection does not produce the desired results, our older toddlers and two’s may require a "cool down time" stepping back from the group with an adult.
+The child is encouraged to use their wordsand actions in positive ways.
+No corporal punishment will be used.
+If a child becomes uncontrollably distractive to the other children, a parent will be contacted.
+If the Hall Coordinator and Room Mom should determine that a child’s continuous undesirable behavior is detrimental to the other children in the group, the Hall Coordinator will request a conference with the parents to discuss strategies for helping that child on a more individual basis.

 Biting Policy